toptensoftware/codeonly/readme.md

 ### Dynamic Boolean Classes

-To conditionally set a class on an element,use the `class_` prefix:
+To conditionally set or remove a class on an element, use the `class_` prefix:

 ```js
 // when isSelected is true: